Eroxen/Flop/README.md

 The sign can take on the values -1 and 1, rather than 0 and 1 as is the case in regular floating point representations.

 # How to use
+Before you can use the pack, you need to run the function `flop:api/create_scoreboards` to set up the required scoreboard objectives and values.
+This function is not included in the `minecraft:load` tag by default, you need to run it yourself.

 Currently, the following six operations are available:

 - Addition ($a + b$)